haozhestat/ECW/01_intro/README.md

 way more than just an efficient typing machine.
 For example:

-- vim-latex is a great plugin for LaTeX that allows you to quickly create new enviroments and jump outside of an environment when you are finished type in it.
+- vim-latex is a great plugin for LaTeX that allows you to quickly create new enviroments and jump outside of an environment when you are finished typing in it.
 - vim-R-plugin is extension that allows to send code as you write it to an R session in another arbitrary terminal window.
 It also has support for doing the same with Python.
 This is what an interactive session looks like with
 vim-R:
 ![../images/vim-R-plugin1.png](../images/vim-R-plugin1.png)
-- emmet-vim is extension that allows to write HTML code with amazing efficient.
+- emmet-vim is extension that allows to write HTML code with amazing efficiency.
 You can create arbitrary nested elements using a special syntax and key combination, and then jump around between text input spaces.
 - nerdcommenter gives you shortcuts to beautifully comment lines or blocks of